When you think of depression, what’s the first thing that comes to mind?

 It’s the fear of such happiness because you know it’s bound to fade.

-It’s every good day, that are few and far between and that’s what you hang onto.
+It’s very good day, that is few and far between and that’s what you hang onto.

 It’s the struggle in trying to rationalize your sadness to yourself, so you can explain it to others.
 You just don’t know and you don’t know how to fix it.
 It’s just a feeling you can’t shake but you’re learning to work through.